 A type of fermented tea, kombucha is a good source of probiotics and may support mental health, heart health, and immune function.
 Although kombucha has been popular for over 1500 years, it’s only recently begun to gain momentum in the United States.

 What do you get when you take already healthy foods like cabbage, radish, garlic, red pepper, onion, and ginger, and ferment them?
 A legitimate superfood.
-Not only is kimchi loaded with antioxidants, it’s an excellent source of vitamin C, B vitamins, beta-carotene, calcium, potassium, iron, and dietary fiber.
+Not only is kimchee loaded with antioxidants, but it’s also an excellent source of B vitamins, beta-carotene, vitamin C, calcium, potassium, iron, and dietary fiber.

 You can't talk about probiotics without mentioning prebiotics.
 Prebiotics are fiber-rich foods that feed and nourish the friendly bacteria in your gut.
 Some excellent prebiotic foods include bananas, berries, legumes, garlic, onions, whole grains, and nuts.